Dre Campbell Farm

 The most natural and eco-friendly of all, this method requires a pair of gloves and a pail of soapy water.

 Go out early in the morning, pluck them off your plants, and drop them into the pail.
-You can also knock them on the ground and squish them.
+You can also knock them down and squish them.

 Gloves are recommended because some caterpillars have hairs that can cause skin irritation.
 This is the best natural way to get rid of caterpillars.